dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (dcmOverwritePolicy)"
     "
+    .. _dcmRecordAttributeModification:

+    :ref:`Record Attribute Modification <dcmRecordAttributeModification>`",boolean,"Indicates if modifications of attributes of stored objects by this AE are recorded in Items of the Original Attributes Sequence.
+Overwrites value specified on Device level.

+    (dcmRecordAttributeModification)"
+    "
     .. _dcmAcceptMissingPatientID:

     :ref:`Accept Missing Patient ID <dcmAcceptMissingPatientID>`",string,"Indicates if objects without Patient IDs shall be accepted and if a Patient ID shall be created.
 Overwrites value specified on Device level.
 Enumerated values: YES, NO or CREATE.